AustinCodingAcademy/alumni-gitbook/home.md

 ### Attendance

+* You are allowed 2 excused absences for this class.
+If you need to miss class, please let Dana and Dan know ahead of time.
+* Absences related to your job search are encouraged and **do not** count towards your 2 excused absences!
+  * Examples: Taking an interview or phone screen, meeting with a potential employer, attending a tech networking event, etc.
+  * As with any absence, please let us know beforehand if you're going to miss class - even if it's for a job search related activity.

 ### Homework Assignments

 You'll be a assigned a brief homework assignment (1-2 hrs) at the end of each class.
 Each assignment helps you check off an item on the Job Ready Checklist. **Homework is due one week after it's assigned**, but it's in your best interest to complete the assignments as quickly as possible!